Efficient Computation of Time-Index Powered Weighted Sums Using Cascaded Accumulators: Complexity Analysis

 \section{Complexity Analysis}

 This section compares the arithmetic complexity of evaluating the sum $\sum_{n=0}^{N-1} n^{K} v[n]$ when each term $n^{K}$ is computed at runtime through optimal addition-chain exponentiation\footnote{ An optimal addition-chain exponentiation is a sequence of multiplications that computes a power $n^{K}$ with the minimal number of multiplications.
-For example, only four multiplications are needed to compute $n^{7}$ via the chain \mbox{$n \xrightarrow{\times n} n^2 \xrightarrow{\times n} n^3 \xrightarrow{\times n^3} n^6 \xrightarrow{\times n} n^{7}$}.} (baseline), as described in~\cite{hatem2021}, and the proposed method, given by the right-hand side of~\eqref{eq:c_kA_k} with coefficients $c_k$ given by~\eqref{eq:ck_closed}, and implemented with the cascaded-accumulators structure in Fig.~\ref{flo:pipeline} that requires only $K{+}1$ constant multiplications after accumulation.
+For example, only four multiplications are needed to compute $n^{7}$ via the chain \mbox{$n \xrightarrow{\times n} n^2 \xrightarrow{\times n} n^3 \xrightarrow{\times n^3} n^6 \xrightarrow{\times n} n^{7}$}.} (baseline), as described in~\cite{hatem2021}, and the proposed method, given by the right-hand side of~\eqref{eq:c_kA_k} with coefficients $c_k$ given by~\eqref{eq:ck_closed}, and implemented with the cascaded-accumulators structure in Fig.~\ref{flo:pipeline} that requires only $K{+}1$ constant multiplications after accumulation.\footnote{The code for evaluating the closed-form coefficients $c_k$ in \eqref{eq:ck_closed} and reproducing the numerical results of this letter is publicly available at: \url{https://gitlab.liu.se/spl/SPL-44561-2025}.}

 Figure~\ref{flo:complexity} presents both approaches for $K$ equal to $2$, $4$, and $7$.
 It shows that the multiplicative complexity of the baseline method grows linearly with the input size as~$M\times N$, where~$M$ is determined by the optimal addition-chain exponentiation, e.g., $M=4$ for computing $n^{7}$ (see Footnote~\ref{foo:chain}).
-In contrast, the proposed approach requires only \mbox{$K{+}1$} multiplications, independent of~$N$, at the expense of additional additions.
-As mentioned earlier, since multiplications typically consume significantly more power and area than additions~\cite{parhi2007vlsi, koren2001computer}, the proposal offers a substantial reduction in implementation complexity.
+In contrast, the proposed approach requires only \mbox{$K{+}1$} multiplications, independent of~$N$, at the expense of additional additions.\footnote{The approach in~\cite{Zhou2000} uses the same number of multiplications as the proposed method with different coefficients, but requires block-based processing with buffering of all $N$ input samples $v[n]$.} As mentioned earlier, since multiplications typically consume more power and area than additions~\cite{parhi2007vlsi, koren2001computer}, the proposal offers a substantial reduction in implementation complexity.